 It is not illegal to cut down an oak tree, just as long as it is not protected in your city.
 If your Oaktree is smaller than local rules for tree removal, then you should be OK to remove it without a permit.

 If it is larger and considered protected, you will need to apply for a permit.

 Let me explain…

-Every city in the US have tree protection laws which oak trees fall under.
+…Every city in the US has tree protection laws that oak trees fall under.
 They do not have their own separate set of laws.

 Laws vary from city to city, so you will need to read the Tree Removal Ordinance for your particular city to see whether your oak tree is protected.

-Protection laws normally only apply to medium to large specimens, but again you will need to double check to be sure.
+Protection laws normally only apply to medium to large specimens, but again you will need to double-check to be sure.

 Below is some more specific information for oak tree protection laws generally, and for California and Florida.